maelfabien/maelfabien.github.io/_posts/2019-8-4-TimeSeries3.md

 # V.  Remove Seasonality

 Seasonality in time series denotes a recurrent pattern over time.
-When a series is seasonal, it means that a value at a given point in the past is really close to the value we observe today.
+When a series is seasonal, it means that value at a given point in the past is really close to the value we observe today.

 In the graph above, it seems to be the case.
 There seems to be a yearly pattern in the way this time series evolves.